Detecting language please wait for.......

-In my most recent role as a Product Owner, I've been catching up on our Translation Review and Translation Preview features.
+In my most recent role as a Product Owner, I've been catching up on the Translation Review and Translation Preview concepts.
 To my chagrin, I've even accidentally written one when I clearly meant the other.

 One of our senior QA engineers Yevgeniy Bruhov noted that though we sometimes focus on the technical details, preview is all about presenting context to translators.
 Understand that: